kimblesa/tallan-service-fabric-roadshow/README.md

 Bear in mind that to open the following code in Visual Studio, you will need Visual Studio 2015, along with the Service Fabric SDK (The Azure SDK would be helpful as well):
 <br/><https://azure.microsoft.com/en-us/documentation/articles/service-fabric-get-started/#install-the-runtime-sdk-and-tools>

+Opening this project with Visual Studio 2017 has a few issues when attempting to open this project, so using 2015 is recommended at this time.

 ## Overview